kdakan/React-React-Router-and-Redux/README.md

 Before beginning, make sure you have some knowledge of ES6.
 I have a tutorial here at https://github.com/kdakan/ES6-Tutorial in case you want to brush up on ES6.

 Unlike Angular, React only handles the view part of the MV* architecture.
 There is no controller, service, or dependency injection.
-Programmers mainly utilize components with props and state and use a global state manager like ```Redux``` or ```Mobx``` to simplify handling and sharing state between components across the app.
+Programmers mainly utilize components with props and optional local (temporary) state, and use a global state manager like ```Redux``` or ```Mobx``` to simplify sharing persistent state between components across the app.

 ## Table of contents
 * [Installation](#installation)